Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 all ORC and is considered an accurate method which has been used in many studies as a reference method against which to calibrate other methods [@Grewal1991JSS; @Meersmans2009SUM; @Bisutti2004TAC].
-A global estimate of distribution of soil organic carbon is shown in Fig. \@ref(fig:sprofs-soil-carbon).
+A global estimate of the distribution of soil organic carbon is shown in Fig. \@ref(fig:sprofs-soil-carbon).

 <div class="figure" style="text-align: center">